SMUsamaShah/SMUsamaShah.github.io/_posts/2017-10-14-explain-git-in-simple-words.md

 ### Fetch

-The process of getting updates/changes from remote is called `pull`.
-When pulled, latest commits are download to the user's computer.
-These changes are then applied with a `merge` command.
+The process of getting updates/changes from remote is called `fetch` .
+When fetched, latest commits are download to the user's computer and stored in a separate branch which tracks remote changes.
+These changes can be then applied with a `merge` command.
+It's a common practice to fetch periodically to stay up to date with what everyone else is doing with the repository.

 ### Pull

-Pull downloads the changes and applies them in one go automatically.
+Pull downloads the changes and also applies them in one go automatically.
+Its basically `fetch` and `merge` in one step.

 ### Push

-Push is the process of uploading your changes to remote repository
+Push is the process of uploading your changes to remote repository.

 ---